Thank you for your interest in the Tudor Oysterdate Big Rose. Please fill out the form below and we will get back to you shortly.Submit

 Case: Solid stainless steel case with screw-down back is approximately 38mm excluding the original signed "BULOVA" winding crown

-Bracelet: Rare NOS (new old stock) 20mm Bulova stainless steel bracelet with signed Bulova folding clasp; full length with removable links
+Bracelet: Rare vintage 20mm Bulova stainless steel bracelet with signed Bulova folding clasp; full length with removable links

 Movement: Bulova cal.
 14 EB (base Valjoux cal.
 7733) manual-winding chronograph movement (17 jewels); 18,000 BPH; Swiss Made

-Condition: Fantastic original condition overall with minor honest wear consistent with age and use; sharp solid stainless steel case appears to be completely unpolished with the original finishes throughout; crisp caseback remains clearly legible; original blue rotating diver bezel has faded to a cool "ghost" grey hue; incredible original matte blue dial with all Tritium lume plots in tact and aged to an attractive yellow hue; excellent original hands with all luminous material in tact and matching; clean original domed acrylic crystal
+Condition: Fantastic original condition overall with minor honest wear consistent with age and use; sharp solid stainless steel case appears to be completely unpolished with the original finishes throughout; crisp caseback remains clearly legible; original blue rotating diver bezel has faded to a cool "ghost" grey hue; incredible original matte blue dial with all Tritium lume plots in tact and aged to an attractive yellow hue; excellent original hands with all luminous material in tact and matching; clean original domed acrylic crystal; superb vintage Bulova bracelet is in mint condition overall

 There are several distinguishing characteristics of the earliest examples with the most obvious being the "M9" date stamp on the caseback.
 The initial dials did not say "666 FEET" and Bulova would add that in 1970 to advertise the impressive depth rating of these watches.
 Interestingly enough, Bulova chose to proudly embrace the 666 feet rating, hence the Devil Diver moniker.
 The earliest hands featured shorter luminous inserts.
 Later hands would come with longer luminous inserts for improved legibility in low light.
 Early examples also feature skinny, elongated numerals on the rotating bezel.
 We will refer to this as a MK1 bezel.
 Later MK2 bezels featured shorter, rectangular numerals.
 All watch nerdery aside, the condition on this watch is absolutely top.
 The faded "ghost" bezel is super cool and compliments the matte blue dial perfectly.
 The tall domed crystal and funky Bulova bracelet scream vintage and at 38mm, this watch wears extremely well on the wrist!